-Although the M.B.A.
-Admissions Committee requires a 2.7 undergraduate GPA and 450 on the GMAT for admission, GMAT scores and undergraduate GPA will not be the sole basis for admissions decisions.
+The typical admitted student in the MBA program has at least a 2.7 undergraduate GPA and 450 on the GMAT.
+However, for admission to the MBA, GMAT scores and undergraduate GPA will not be the sole basis for admissions decisions.